GMODiff: One-Step Gain Map Refinement with Diffusion Priors for HDR Reconstruction: Introduction

 Building on these principles, we propose GMODiff, a gain map-driven one-step diffusion model for multi-exposure HDR reconstruction.
-Rather than training a LDM to directly reconstruct full HDR content, we adopt a two-stage fine-tuning strategy to adapt a pre-trained multi-step LDM for single-step GM refinement.
+To the best of our knowledge, GMODiff is the first LDM-based method designed for multi-exposure HDR reconstruction.
+Rather than training a LDM to directly reconstruct full HDR radiance, we adopt a two-stage fine-tuning strategy to adapt a pre-trained multi-step LDM for single-step GM refinement.
 Specifically, in the first stage, we train a Degradation-aware Regressor Network (DaReg) via a dual-learning strategy to produce an initial GM and extract spatial embeddings that highlight regions where the estimate is unreliable.
-This joint learning scheme provides the LDM with an informative prior for initialization and directs its attention to ambiguous or error-prone areas, significantly accelerating convergence and improving structural fidelity.
+This learning scheme provides the LDM with an informative prior for initialization and directs its attention to ambiguous or error-prone areas, significantly accelerating convergence and improving structural fidelity.
 In the second stage, we fine-tune the LDM to perform one-step denoising conditioned on these regression-based priors, enabling accurate GM correction and high-fidelity HDR reconstruction at dramatically reduced computational cost.
-In summary, our main contributions are threefold: \begin{itemize}[leftmargin=*] \item We propose GMODiff, a one-step diffusion framework that reframes HDR reconstruction as a conditionally guided gain map refinement task, fully leveraging pre-trained LDMs without redesigning the latent space.
+In summary, our main contributions are threefold: \begin{itemize} \item We propose GMODiff, a one-step diffusion framework that reframes HDR reconstruction as a conditionally guided gain map refinement task, fully leveraging pre-trained LDMs without redesigning the latent space.

-\item We design a unified prior-guided refinement pipeline that seamlessly integrates regression-based fidelity with diffusion-driven perceptual enhancement: the DAReg produces an initial gain map and degradation-aware embeddings, which guide both the denoising process and the latent decoding of the LDM, effectively suppressing hallucinations while preserving structural accuracy.
+\item We design a degradation-aware refinement pipeline that seamlessly integrates regression-based fidelity with diffusion-driven perceptual enhancement: the DaReg produces an initial gain map and degradation-aware embeddings, which guide both the denoising process and the latent decoding of the LDM, effectively suppressing hallucinations while preserving structural accuracy.

 \item Extensive experiments demonstrate that the proposed GMODiff delivers superior visual quality with significantly reduced ghosting and artifacts, while achieving high inference efficiency. \end{itemize}